htw-imi-showtime/showtime-website/content/ws21/bachelor/b4-bessere-wahlpflichtkursbelegung/future.md

 Since the studyplan can only help IMI bachelor students with their elective course registration and organization so far, the next step would be to make it **usable for master students and someday all the other students** as well.

 #### All courses
 Instead of only being able to register for elective courses, the application can be extended so that you are able to **apply for all the other courses as well**.
 We were focusing on the elective courses for now, since we could see that the most trouble is happening there.
 We also worked out a fitting user interface while the UI team was playing around with different ideas, which could show all available courses without getting too confusing.
+This could also include a time schedule that dynamically shows which courses have been selected and what time they would take place at.

 {{</section>}}